Icons (Greek for “images”) refers to the religious images of Byzantium, made from a variety of media, which depict holy figures and events.

 Iconoclastic activity can be directly observed in the mosaics of the church of the Dormition (or Koimesis) at Nicaea (İznik, Turkey).
 Although the church does not survive today, photographs from 1912 clearly show seams, or sutures, where parts of the mosaics were removed and replaced during the Byzantine era.

-Although the precise history of the mosaics at Nicaea is difficult to reconstruct precisely, the 1912 photographs clearly indicate three distinct phases of creation and subsequent restorations during and after the Iconoclastic era.
+Although the precise history of the mosaics at Nicaea is difficult to reconstruct, the 1912 photographs clearly indicate three distinct phases of creation and subsequent restorations during and after the Iconoclastic era.

 Phase 1 (yellow) The original mosaics predate Iconoclasm and were probably created in the late seventh or early eighth century.
 They pictured the Virgin and Child standing on a jeweled footstool in the apse.
 An inscription refers to the church’s founder, whose name was Hyakinthos.